Jason923/Jason923.github.io/_pages/cv.md

 Manuscripts
 ======
-* **Li, J. J.**, Wong, T. K., Si, J. (2025) Investigating family dynamics and first-born parenting in Chinese two-child families with large sibling age gaps: A mixed-methods study (In preparation)
+* **Li, J. J.**, Wong, T. K., Si, J. (2025) Investigating family dynamics and first-born parenting in Chinese two-child families with large sibling age gaps: A mixed-methods study (In preparation, planned to submit to _Family Process_)
 * Si, J., **Li, J. J.**, & Zhang, Y., (2025) Using library services to support university governance in Sub-Saharan Africa.
 (Submitted to _African Journal of Library Archives and Information Science_, JIF: Q3, under review)
 * Si, J., **Li, J. J.**, & Zhang, Y., (2025) The guiding role of local governance in performance funding and its impact on universities in Western China: A comparison of policy implementation and outcomes.
 (Submitted to _Higher Education_, JIF: Q1, under review)